 PGY2 Infectious Diseases Pharmacy Residency

-The PGY2 Infectious Diseases Residency Program will be welcoming its first resident in 2021.
-The program is in Candidate status with the American Society of Health-System Pharmacists (ASHP).
+The PGY2 Infectious Diseases Residency Program welcomed its first resident in 2021 and received full accreditation by the American Society of Health-System Pharmacists (ASHP) in 2022

-The Residency Program Director is Olga DeTorres, PharmD, BCPS-AQID, BCIDP and Michelle Ito, PharmD, BCACP is the Residency Program Coordinator.
+The Residency Program Director is Isabel Fong, PharmD, BCIDP, AAHIVP and Michelle Ito, PharmD, BCACP is the Residency Program Coordinator.

-For 2022-23, the program will not be recruiting a PGY2 infectious diseases pharmacy resident.
+For 2023-24, the program will be recruiting one PGY2 infectious diseases pharmacy resident.

 PGY2 INFECTIOUS DISEASES PHARMACY RESIDENCY PROGRAM